JohnArochaDev/password-manager/NEXTSTEPS.md

-MAKE .toLowerCase() ON BACKEND AND THE FRONT END ARRAYS FOR THE WEBSITE, AFTER SEARCH LOOK INTO OPENAPI!!!
+MAKE DARK MODE FOR THE ADD CREDENTIAL !!!!!
+ORDER THE DATA IN THE CARD LIST, MAKE .toLowerCase() ON BACKEND AND THE FRONT END ARRAYS FOR THE WEBSITE, AFTER SEARCH LOOK INTO OPENAPI!!!

 1. MAKE SURE A USER CANT DELETE OTHER ACCOUNTS IF IT HAS THE LOGIN INFORMATION